OSGeo/gdal/gdal/doc/source/tutorials/vector_api_tut.rst

 comma-delimited format.

 Initially it is necessary to register all the format drivers that are desired.
-This is normally accomplished by calling :ref:func:`GDALAllRegister` which registers all format drivers built into GDAL/OGR.
+This is normally accomplished by calling :cpp:func:`GDALAllRegister` which registers all format drivers built into GDAL/OGR.

 In C++ :